 Once you can identify winning creatives, the next stage is to reveal why they perform, and then extend their impact."

-Future Risks and Challenges of AI in Email Marketing
+Risks and Limitations of AI Email Automation

 1. Over-Personalization Burnout